 Q2.
 Which living motorcyclist do you most admire?

 Q4.
-If you could have one riding super skill, what would it be?
+If you could have one riding superpower, what would it be?

 Q5.
-What’s the fastest you’ve ever been on a bike?
+What’s the fastest you’ve ever gone on a bike?

 Q6.
 When were you last scared on a bike?

 It wasn’t on a bike but the last time I went in an aeroplane with James Whitham flying it I was petrified!
 I’ve still not got over it.
 It was so windy we were blown all over the place and after he landed he said we shouldn’t really have been flying in those conditions.
 I thought “F*ckin’ hell, thanks for tell- ing me that now!”
 I’m not a big fan of flying anyway but that was just awful.

 Q7.
 How many miles have you done in the last year?

 Not many because I’ve been so busy and every time I wanted to go out for a ride it seemed to be p*ssing with rain.
 I like to get out in summer when I can but it’s been hard to find the time.

 Q8.
 What’s the highest mileage you’ve covered in one day?